lqqqqqq69/small-libgdx/README.md

-# Executable jar file can be found at lwjgl3\build\libs\MysteryDEF-1.0.jar.
 Need Java installed to be able to play it.
 Have Fun :)

 # MysteryDEF